-(e) Military Civic Action.
+•• Military Civic Action.
 MCA is the use of predominately indigenous military personnel to conduct construction projects, support missions, and services useful to the local population.
 These activities may involve US supervision and advice but will normally be conducted by the local military.
-MCA is an essential part of military support to a FID program to assist the local government develop capabilities to provide for the security and well being of its own population.
+MCA is an essential part of military support to an FID program to assist the local government develop capabilities to provide for the security and well-being of its own population.

-(2) Intelligence and Communications Sharing.
+- Intelligence and Communications Sharing.
 US intelligence sharing ranges from strategic analysis to current intelligence summaries and situation reporting for tactical operations.
-An adequate intelligence collection and dissemination capability is often one of the weakest links in an HN's military capability.
-US military communications hardware and operators may also be supplied in cases where HN infrastructure cannot support intelligence operations.

-(3) Logistics.
-US military capabilities may be used to provide transportation or maintenance support to the HN nation military in operations that do not expose US personnel to hostile fire.
+An adequate intelligence collection and dissemination capability is often one of the weakest links in a HN military capability.
+US military communications hardware and operators may also be supplied in cases where HN infrastructure cannot support intelligence operations. - Logistics.
+US military capabilities may be used to provide transportation or maintenance support to the HN military in operations that do not expose US personnel to hostile fire.
 The FAA does not generally authorize the transfer of equipment or supplies.
-Logistics support must be provided with consideration to the long-term effect on the capability of the local forces to become self-sufficient.
+Logistic support must be provided with consideration to the long-term effect on the capability of the local forces to become self-sufficient.

 c.
 US Combat Operations.
 The introduction of US combat forces into FID operations is a National Command Authorities (NCA) decision and serves only as a temporary solution until HN forces are able to stabilize the situation and provide security for the populace.
-In all cases, US combat operations support the HN's IDAD program and remain strategically defensive in nature.
-Other joint and Service doctrines provide specific tactical missions and procedures, but there are certain general principles that should guide employment of US forces in a tactical role in support of a FID program.
-These procedures, and the unique C2 and employment considerations for joint and combined tactical operations in FID, serve as the focus for discussions of tactical operations in this publication.
+In all cases, US combat operations support the HN IDAD program and remain strategically defensive in nature.
+Other joint and Service doctrines provide specific tactical missions and procedures, but there are certain general principles that should guide employment of US forces in a tactical role in support of an FID program.
+These procedures, and the unique command and control (C2) and employment considerations for joint and multinational tactical operations in FID, serve as the focus for discussions of tactical operations in this publication.

-(1) The primary role for US military forces in tactical operations is to support, advise, and assist HN forces through logistics, intelligence or other combat support, and service support means.
-This allows the HN force to concentrate on taking the offensive against hostile elements.

-(2) If the level of lawlessness, subversion, or insurgency reaches a level that HN forces cannot control, US forces may be required to engage the hostile elements.
-In this case, the objective of US operations is to protect or stabilize the HN's political, economic, and social institutions until the host military can assume these responsibilities.

-(3) In all cases, the strategic initiative and responsibility lie with the HN.
+- The primary role for US military forces in tactical operations is to support, advise, and assist HN forces through logistics, intelligence or other combat support, and service support means.
+This allows the HN force to concentrate on taking the offensive against hostile elements. - If the level of lawlessness, subversion, or insurgency reaches a level that HN forces cannot control, US forces may be required to engage the hostile elements.
+In this case, the objective of US operations is to protect or stabilize the HN political, economic, and social institutions until the host military can assume these responsibilities. - In all cases, the strategic initiative and responsibility lie with the HN.
 To preserve its legitimacy and ensure a lasting solution to the problem, the host government must bear this responsibility.
-A decision for US forces to take the strategic initiative amounts to a transition to war.
+A decision for US forces to take the strategic initiative amounts to a transition to war. - Given the multinational and interagency impact of conducting combat operations supporting FID, joint force commanders

-(4) Given the combined and interagency impact of conducting combat operations supporting FID, JFCs can expect complex C2 relationships.
-More information on C2 relationships and issues is provided in Chapter II.
+(JFCs) can expect complex C2 relationships.
+More information on C2 relationships and issues is provided in Chapter II, "Organization and Responsibilities for Foreign Internal Defense."

-(5) The nature of US tactical participation in host country internal conflicts requires judicious and prudent rules of engagement (ROE) and guidelines for the application of force.
+• The nature of US tactical participation in HN internal conflicts requires judicious and prudent rules of engagement (ROE) and guidelines for the application of force.
 Inappropriate destruction and violence attributed to US forces may easily reduce the legitimacy and sovereignty of the supported government.
 In addition, these incidents may be used by adversaries to fuel anti-American sentiments and assist the cause of the opposition.

-CHAPTER II

-ORGANIZATION AND RESPONSIBILITIES FOR FOREIGN INTERNAL DEFENSE a.
+CHAPTER II ORGANIZATION AND RESPONSIBILITIES FOR FOREIGN INTERNAL DEFENSE a.
 Integrated Effort